Top Obama aide Daley steps down, budget chief takes over

 Daley handed over day-to-day White House management duties in November to another Obama aide, Pete Rouse, setting the stage for his resignation two months later.
 He was in the job for roughly a year.

-A senior Democratic congressional aide said Lew works well with Democrats in Congress, many of whom felt Daley seemed more interested in cutting deals with Republicans than protecting their concerns.

-"Lew has great relationships on the Hill and it's virtually impossible to see him making the same mistakes his predecessor did," the aide said.
+The president's decision last week to bypass Congress and install Richard Cordray as head of the Consumer Financial Protection Bureau riled Senate Republicans, who could make it hard for Obama to win Senate approval of a new budget chief.

-One analyst said the timing of Obama's announcement was good while public attention remained on the Republican presidential nominating battle.
+One analyst said the timing of Obama's announcement on Monday was convenient while the public remained focused on the Republican presidential nominating battle.

 "This is a good time for a shake-up, since public attention is focused on the GOP, thereby diminishing the chances this will become a story about unrest in the White House," said Princeton University history professor Julian Zelizer.

-"This is part of President Obama's effort to display a new direction in his administration, listening more closely to the critics on the left who say that he has maintained too close of a relationship with the big business community.
-Daley comes from this world."

-(Additional reporting by Matt Spetalnick and Thomas Ferraro; Editing by Paul Simao and Philip Barbara.)
+(Additional reporting by Matt Spetalnick and Thomas Ferraro; editing by Mohammad Zargham)